revaldinho/f100l/src/doc/F100CPU.rst

 bipolar design for both linear and logical applications through their Common Diffusion Isolation (CDI) process.

-Although not the original inventors of the CDI process, Ferranti had refined the manufacturing process to the extent that they were more successful with it than Fairchild, to whom they continued to pay licensing costs of £150K pa.
-Part of this success was attributable to the manufacturing process where Ferranti introduced projection printing of masks and better slice cleaning techniques[10];
-part of the success was more business oriented when Ferranti became market leaders with their uncommitted logic arrays (ULAs) offering customers mixed signal capabilities on chips with low cost and fast turnaround.

 F100-L Family Support Chips
 ---------------------------